-Informally, you can think of Prolog's execution strategy, which is
+Informally, you can think of Prolog's default execution strategy,

-as a generalization of function calls that are
+of function calls that are available in other

-available in other languages.
-The main differences are that:
+languages.
+The main differences are that: (1) multiple

-(1) multiple clauses can match and (2) unification works
+clauses can match and (2) unification works in both

 To find mistakes in Prolog programs,